derekgauger/Economy-Blocks/README.md

 The info command is a shortened version of this description.

-- /info : Displays the information about the plugin (unfinished)
+- /info : Displays the information about the plugin

 **Communities**